Program: B.S., Construction Management

 Student Learning Outcomes

-The Bachelor of Science in Construction Management at CSUN will prepare graduates for lifelong careers in the construction industry that will allow them to make productive contributions to society and to gain personal job satisfaction.
-To accomplish these overall objectives, graduates of this program will have the following qualities:
+The CSUN undergraduate Construction Management program prepares students for lifelong careers in the construction industry that will allow them to make productive contributions to the construction field and society, and to find job satisfaction.
+To accomplish this overall goal, graduates of this program should have the following attributes during the first few years following graduation:

-- A sense of exploration and the ability to maintain lifelong learning in the areas of emerging construction methods and management.
+- Present a sense of exploration and the ability to maintain lifelong learning in the areas of emerging construction methods and management technologies.

 Student Learning Outcomes